 A strong commitment to creating a diverse work environment is central to Parker Poe’s core values and strategic vision.
 The diverse background and experiences of Parker Poe’s attorneys and staff enhance our practice of law and our service to our clients.

 Parker Poe has worked hard to bring that vision to life.
-The firm was one of the first in the Southeast to set up central oversight of diversity initiatives.
-Under the leadership of a firmwide Diversity & Inclusion Committee, we have expanded our focus on recruiting and retaining female, minority, LGBT, and other diverse attorneys.
-The number of diverse attorneys at Parker Poe has more than doubled since those initiatives began over a decade ago.
+The firm was one of the first in the Southeast to set up central oversight of diversity initiatives more than 15 years ago.
+Under the leadership of a firmwide Diversity, Equity & Inclusion Committee, we have expanded our focus and made significant progress on recruiting and retaining female, minority, LGBTQ, and other diverse attorneys.

 Parker Poe also recognizes there is more work to be done in the legal industry overall and the community at large.
 For that reason, our external efforts are equally important, including leadership of community initiatives and partnerships with organizations and advocacy groups.
 We are proud to partner with the Corporate Counsel Women of Color, the Hispanic National Bar Association, Equality NC, and others who share our commitment.

-Here are some of the concrete ways Parker Poe is promoting diversity within our firm and our communities in North Carolina, South Carolina, and Georgia:
+Here are some of the concrete ways Parker Poe is promoting diversity within our firm and our communities in the Southeast:

 - Parker Poe has hosted the THRIVE program since 2007.
 Previously known as Life in a Law Firm, the goal of the daylong program is to educate minority law students on what happens after law school, how to make an effective transition into the practice of law, and how to thrive as they pursue the different paths a legal career may take.
-Approximately 700 students have attended since the program’s inception.
+More than 750 students have attended since the program’s inception.

 - “Today has been amazing,” said Destiney Parker, a Campbell Law School student who attended the program.
 “Because so many times, and I’ll just be very candid with you, you walk into a firm as prestigious as Parker Poe and you think to yourself, ‘Gosh, I hope these people can look past my skin color or that I’m a woman and truly look at my resume, my qualifications, and see me for who I am.’
 And my confidence wasn’t the best in that.
 But being here today, Parker Poe has really re-established in me confidence in the legal field and its ability to encompass a wide range of people."